danfbrowne/ChessAlgorithm/README.md

 # chessalgorithm
-Code contributions for the backend of a chess project.
+Code contributions for the backend of the Chessmate Senior project.